doctrine/mongodb-odm/UPGRADE-1.3.md

    `TYPE_GEO_NEAR`.
  * The `Doctrine\ODM\MongoDB\Query\Query::prepareCursor` method will be removed in MongoDB ODM 2.0.
 You should wrap the returned cursor instead.
+ * Calling `Doctrine\MongoDB\Query\Builder::geoWithinPolygon` and
+   `Doctrine\MongoDB\Query\Expr::geoWithinPolygon` with fewer than 3 arguments
+   was deprecated and will cause errors in 2.0.
+A polygon must have at least 3 edges to be considered valid.

 ## Repositories
  * The `Doctrine\ODM\MongoDB\DocumentRepository` class was deprecated in favor